Skip to main content

 In order for you to be added as an Authorized User under an existing CHRIS Access and Use number, you will need to sign and send to an Information Center other than the NWIC:

-1. a completed CHRIS Authorized User Form (PDF),
+1. a completed CHRIS Authorized User Form (PDF)

-2. a completed Statements of Qualifications (PDF), and
+2. a completed Statement of Qualifications (PDF)

-3. a copy of your resume/CV.
+3. a copy of your resume/CV

-Please feel free to contact our office with any questions or go to the OHP web site for additional information about this process.
+Please feel free to contact our office with any questions or go to the OHP website for additional information about this process.

 • Landowners who wish to know about archaeological sites (this is provided only for sites on your property) must confirm their request in writing along with proof of ownership (such as a deed or current tax statement which clearly links their name with an Assessor’s Parcel Map depicting property boundaries), and a Vicinity Map depicting the parcel in a larger context.
 If the landowner elects to have a representative, in addition to the above, that person must also retain a letter from the landowner authorizing the release of information to said representative.
 Copy and copy time fees may apply.